 In 2021, Piggy was part of the squad that headed to the FEI Eventing European Championship in Avenches, where she and Brookfield Inocent picked up team gold and individual silver.

-Piggy runs an event yard and stud in Northamptonshire with her husband, Tom March, with whom she shares son Max.
+Piggy runs an event yard and stud in Northamptonshire with her husband, Tom March.

 Facebook | Instagram | Website | FEI record